← All posts

 If you’re automating ETABS with C# and you have questions, open an issue or reach out.
 I use this in production work every week.

-#etabs #csharp #open-source #automation
+#etabs #csharp #mcp #automation

 Discover more